isogeny-primes/isogeny-primes/README.md

 You'll see that you have the following optional arguments:

  - `--aux_prime_count`; this tells the program how many auxiliary primes to take.
-So you could for example do this:
+So you could for example do the following to take 6 auxiliary primes:

  ```
 sage quadratic_isogeny_primes.py 5 --aux_prime_count 6
 ```

-    which will take 6 auxiliary primes.

  - `--loop_all`; this will loop over all elliptic curves, not just one for each j-invariant.
 This is more for sanity checking, since the numbers being computed are twist invariant.